bcgov/greenlight/docker/README.md

 ## Using the Application

-* The dFlow user interface is exposed at [http://localhost:5000/](http://localhost:5000/)
+* The GreenLight user interface is exposed at [http://localhost:5000/](http://localhost:5000/)

-To confirm the application initialization is complete, go to the dFlow screen and look at the `Credentials` drop down.
+To confirm the application initialization is complete, go to the GreenLight screen and look at the `Credentials` drop down.
 It should have all of the Credentials for the Issuer/Verifier Agents listed - currently 8 entries.
 If only some are showing, wait and refresh the screen until all are displayed.

 If the user interface does not start, or the `Credentials` drop down does not populate in a reasonable amount of time - check the rolling logs for errors and stack traces.

 ## Health Check

 To check whether the issuer services have started browse to the *healthcheck* endpoint of each service.
 An **ok** response from the service indicates it is ready.
-A full list of the services (and their urls) can be found in the [CaddyFile](https://github.com/bcgov/dFlow/blob/master/caddy/Caddyfile) of the dFlow application.
+A full list of the services (and their urls) can be found in the [CaddyFile](https://github.com/bcgov/greenlight/blob/master/caddy/Caddyfile) of the GreenLight application.

 [http://localhost:5000/bcreg/health](http://localhost:5000/bcreg/health)
 [http://localhost:5000/finance/health](http://localhost:5000/finance/health)